nhvn/karmamaze/README.md

 # Karma Maze
 ![Karma Maze Cover](assets/Karma%20Maze.png)

-Karma Maze is an interactive maze game built for Reddit using the Devvit platform.
-Players navigate through procedurally generated mazes while collecting karma, discovering powerups, and avoiding traps.
-The game features both a casual mode for practice and a challenge mode for competitive play.
+Embark on an adventure as a daring Snoo, navigating through mysterious, procedurally generated mazes.
+Collect karma, uncover hidden power-ups, and avoid perilous traps as you explore.
+The game offers a Casual Mode for practice and a Challenge Mode for competitive play.
+Built on the Devvit platform, Karma Maze delivers an engaging interactive experience designed for Reddit.
 ## Game Modes

 ### Casual Mode